gbv/beaconspec/mappings.md

 # Mapping to RDF

-A link dump can be mapped to an RDF graph as described below.
-Note that BEACON cannot express arbitrary RDF graphs, e.g. language tags and datatypes are not supported at all.
-Neither can BEACON express URIs with character sequences `%7C`, `%0A`, `%0D`, or any other percent-encoded character not included in the list of allowed characters ([](#allowed-characters)) because the unencoded characters of this sequences are not allowed in link tokens.
+A link dump can be mapped to an RDF graph as described in this section.
+The mapping excludes all links with one of source identifier, target identifier, relation type not being a valid URI.

+All URIs MUST be transformed to IRIs as defined in Section 3.2 of [](#RFC3987).

 ## Naming conventions